m-g-k/EventLogMonitor/README.md

 There are three options which control the amount of information shown in the output which are are `-1`, `-2` and `-3`.
 The `-1` option is the default and will only show the **Message body**.
 Specifying `-2` means that the output will include the **Message body** and the **Further details** section whereas specifying `-3` means all parts of the event will be shown including any **Additional data** or **Standard cross-reference** sections and provides the complete event information.

 ## Filtering the output
 Some applications can produce a large amount of events in the Event Log and given that each application will normally use the same event source name you cannot use the `-s` source option to filter within a single event source and this is where the filter options come in.
-There are four filter options so far:
+There are several filter options:

 * `-fi` or "filter include".
 * `-fx` or "filter exclude".
+* `-fn` or "filter on event ID".
 * `-fw` or "filter on warnings".
 * `-fe` or "filter on errors".
-* `-fn` or "filter on event number" (coming soon!).
+* `-fc` or "filter on critical errors".

 ### "Filter Include"
 `-fi` will output only those events that include the specified text in the message.
 Use quotes to include text that contains a space, for example:<br>